Food security and nutrition

 • When food is in short supply, girls and women eat least and last and consume less nutritious food.

 • Girls and young women have higher nutritional needs at key life stages such as during early childhood development, during adolescence due to rapid growth and onset of periods and when pregnant or breastfeeding.
-Hunger causes severe deficiencies such as low immunity, cognitive impairment and stunted growth, and perpetuates an intergenerational cycle of poor health.
+Hunger causes low immunity, cognitive impairment, stunted growth and causes poor health across generations.

 • Acute hunger forces children to drop out of school, with girls likely to be taken out first.
 When they do attend, hunger negatively affects their concentration and ability to learn.

-• Food insecurity increases the risk of gender-based violence as girls travel further to source food and water.
-There is also evidence that rates of child marriage increase during acute food shortages.
+• Food insecurity increases the risk of gender-based violence as girls travel further to find food and water.
+There is also evidence that rates of child marriage increase during food shortages.

 • Hunger causes girls immense stress, anxiety and depression.
 Constant worry and physical weakness severely diminish their well-being and security.